jmcd73/aws-node-nsg/README.md

  descriptionPrefix: "SGTAG"
 };
 ```
+Rules will be added with a description of `${descriptionPrefix} ${settings.rulesToAdd[x]suffix}` e.g. "SGTAG SSH"

-Run every time you find that can't connect to your EC2 instance from your computer
+Run every time you find that you can't connect to your EC2 instance from your computer
 ```
 npm run start
 # for testing uses settings-test.js instead of settings.js